jgreen124/comp-arch-1/Lectures/lecture 4/lecture4.md

-# Continued Discussion on CPU Basic Architecture
+pre# Continued Discussion on CPU Basic Architecture

 To increase performance, we can add more ALUs to increase. compute capability.
 * Each ALU will have its own partition of registers from cache